dsorm/montesquieu/readme.md

 - Install dependencies using `go get ./..` within the directory
 - Build the executable using `go build -o run .`
 - Run the executable: `./run`
+- Config.json with default settings will be made on first startup, you can change any of the settings and restart
 ### Without Docker on Windows:
 - Same as on Linux, just instead of `go build -o run .` use  `go build -o run.exe` and start `run.exe` instead of doing `./run`
 ### With Docker: